VMFA-122: Global war on terrorism

 Pacific.
 From July 2002 to July 2003, the Crusaders completed a year-long UDP due to the "stop-move" order implemented by the Marine Corps.
 This allowed Hornet squadrons from Beaufort to deploy to Kuwait in anticipation of Operation Iraqi Freedom (OIF) in January 2003.
 The Crusaders were dispatched from MCAS Iwakuni to many locations in the Pacific Rim, including Marine Corps Air Facility Kaneohe Bay in Hawaii and Clark AB in the Philippines.
 In January 2005, the "Crusaders" continued the UDP rotation, deploying to MCAS Iwakuni, Japan.
 In September 2006 the "Crusaders" again returned to MCAS Iwakuni with detachments to Clark AB in the Philippines, Kadena Air Force Base on Okinawa, and Khorat, Thailand.

 Prior to another squadron deployment in support of OIF later in 2008, the squadron's commander reverted the unit to their older World War II nickname, the Werewolves.
-The squadron began its first combat deployment in more than 30 years when it left MCAS Beaufort on 29 August 2010, for Kandahar Airfield, KAF.
+The squadron began its first combat deployment in more than 30 years when it left MCAS Beaufort on 29 August 2008, for Al Asad Air Base, Iraq.
 The Werewolves returned from their seven-month deployment on 21 March 2009.
+They deployed again to Kandahar Airfield, KAF in November 2010 through May 2011.
 In April, 2012, the new commander of VMFA-122, LtCol Wiegel, decided the squadron would revert to the "Crusaders" nickname.
 However, after the nonprofit Military Religious Freedom Foundation threatened to sue the military under the Establishment Clause to forbid the Crusaders name and logo, the Marine Deputy Commandant for aviation directed VMFA-122 to revert the unit identification back to "Werewolves."
 In December 2016, the squadron nickname and logo changed again, and VMFA-122 became the "Flying Leathernecks".
+In February 2025, the squadron nickname reverted back to the Werewolves.